Jaivarman10/Gesture-Control-using-IOT-/README.md

 Gesture Control Using IOT-
-The project focuses on developing a sophisticated gesture recognition system that utilizes sensors and cameras to detect and interpret human gestures.
+The project focuses on developing a sophisticated gesture recognition system that utilizes camera to detect and interpret human gestures.